shaayar/AI-paper_helper/README.md

 - **AI/ML**: Hugging Face open-source NLP models (e.g., BERT) run locally or on Google Colab (free tier).
 - **Hosting**: Vercel for frontend and Render for backend (both free tiers).
 - **Version Control**: GitHub for code management (free).

-## Contributing
-We welcome contributions to AceAI!
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m "Add your feature"`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request with a detailed description of your changes.

 Please follow our [Code of Conduct](CODE_OF_CONDUCT.md) and ensure your code adheres to our coding standards.